Strategies for Learning

 Finally, if you reflect on your performance in relation to your timeframe for the task, and discover an equally effective but more efficient way to work, you are engaged in skill (5); reflecting and adjusting your approach as needed.

-Strong metacognitive skills are essential for independent learning, so use the experience of monitoring your own learning in OLI Statistics as an opportunity to hone these skills for other classes and tasks.
+Strong metacognitive skills are essential for independent learning, so use the experience of monitoring your own learning in Introduction to Statistics as an opportunity to hone these skills for other classes and tasks.

 References